openjdk/skara/README.md

 - git-translate - translate between [Mercurial](https://mercurial-scm.org/)
 and [Git](https://git-scm.com/) hashes
 - git-skara - learn about and update the Skara CLI tools
+- git-trees - run a git command in a tree of repositories
 - git-publish - publishes a local branch to a remote repository

 There are also CLI tools available for importing OpenJDK